 |Superior||8 or above in each module||79 or above in each module||Listening – 28, Reading – 29, Writing – 30, Speaking – 26||A in each module||200 in each module|

 Verdict: The Higher, the Better!

-If you hold relevant qualification which is recognized by an assessing authority, you can score some points in this area.
+If you hold the relevant qualification which is recognized by an assessing authority, you can score some points in this area.
 Two important keywords here are – relevant and recognized.
 The qualification that you submit for assessment must be relevant to the skilled occupation you are applying under.
-As an example, if you are applying as a software engineer (261313) and shown MBA in Finance as your highest qualification, it may not help you much towards gaining points for visa.
+As an example, if you are applying as a software engineer (261313) and shown MBA in Finance as your highest qualification, it may not help you much towards gaining points for the visa.
 Secondly, the institute from which you got your degree/diploma must be of a recognized standard.
 What this means is that your course contents must be at par with that of an equivalent Australian course.
-To prove this, you will have to submit both, your score card as well as list of course subjects to the assessing authority.
+To prove this, you will have to submit both, your scorecard as well as the list of course subjects to the assessing authority.